Role required: User, Vulnerability Manager or Group Manager

-The Inherited section is designed to give you visibility into the dependencies used across all active repositories in a group, helping you monitor the status of these dependencies, regarding updates, security advisories and reachable vulnerabilities.
+The Packages section within Surface is designed to give you visibility into the dependencies used across all active repositories in a group, helping you monitor the status of these dependencies, regarding updates, security advisories and reachable vulnerabilities.

 All packages

-The All packages section within Inherited shows you all the third-party dependencies used across the code repositories of your group.
+The All packages section within Packages shows you all the third-party dependencies used across the code repositories of your group.
 This is the information provided by the table:

 - Dependency: Name of the open-source component or dependency